Javohirjewel/Javohirjewel/README.md

 - <h3 align="center"> Hi 👋, I’m Javohir Shodmonov</h3>
-- 👋I am 23 years old and currently studying at TUIT University.
+- 👋I am 24 years old and currently studying at TUIT University.
 - 👀 I’m interested in playing football, computer games, play chess and reading books.
-- 🌱 I’m currently learning javascript and english.
+- 🌱 I’m currently learning javascript,russian and english.
 - 📫 I want to work in EPAM and Google in the future.
 - ✨ My goal is to achieve more results, I want to earn more money by working in a job suitable for me.